p1nrojas/vcs-in-a-box/README.md

-#libvirt domain for namserver, ntp and dhcp to use on demos
+#Create a Nuage VCS in a KVM Box

 Hello there.
-Boring to create and recreate many times a dns/ntp/dhcp server for my demos.
+Bored to create and recreate many times a dns/ntp/dhcp server for my demos.
 I've created this playbook It would create a libvirt VM and set bind, ntp and dhcp up.

 A quick start is: